jhimberg/paavodata/README.md

 ### Result Data frame fields

-Output contains the following fields
+Output `paavo` contains the following fields
  - `.$counts`
    - original data for `pono.level == 5`
    - three aggredates version of the data for each year